2025 Christmas Cash Giveaway - 97.5 WQBE

 Download our play-a-long sheet to help you keep track.
 The more you listen, the better your

-chances of winning CHRISTMAS CASH from GoMart and 97.5 WQBE
+chances of winning CHRISTMAS CASH ROUND 2 from GoMart and 97.5 WQBE

 Only one cash winner per family please